eugenia1984/english/glossary.md

 - **several** is a word used to indicate an unspecified quantity that is more than two but not many.

+- **shopping malls** are large buildings with lots of different stores, and they're common in cities.

 - **sitting** means being in a position where one's weight is supported by one's buttocks rather than one's feet.

 - **small**: means not big, often with fewer employees or less money.
 For example: She works for a small company.